 Mechanical Engineering programs prepare individuals to apply mathematical and scientific principles to the design, development and operational evaluation of physical systems used in manufacturing and end-product systems used for specific uses, including machine tools, jigs and other manufacturing equipment; stationary power units and appliances; engines; self-propelled vehicles; housings and containers; hydraulic and electric systems for controlling movement; and the integration of computers and remote control with operating systems.

-Georgia Institute of Technology-Main Campus, Colorado School of Mines and Massachusetts Institute of Technology are three schools popular for Mechanical Engineering programs.
-In fact, around 572 Georgia Institute of Technology-Main Campus students are pursuing a Bachelors degree in Mechanical Engineering.
+Massachusetts Institute of Technology, Stanford University and United States Military Academy are three schools popular for Mechanical Engineering programs.
+In fact, around 133 Massachusetts Institute of Technology students are pursuing a Bachelors degree in Mechanical Engineering.
 Take a look at the college options in the table below.

 The highest paying career for Mechanical Engineering majors is Architectural and Engineering Managers.
 But, something else to think about is how many job openings there currently is.
 A position that is in high need that a degree in Mechanical Engineering can prepare you for is Mechanical Engineers.